ElektraInitiative/puppet-libelektra/README.md

   specifications.

   The value for this property can be either a single String or a Hash of settings.
-The following plugins are currently available.
+The following plugins were tested with puppet-elektra:

   * `path`: check for an absolute path name